-- 16) In faith, this church confesses that Christianity has been complicit in the sin of patriarchy and sexism through certain beliefs, practices, and aspects of its history.
-At the same time, we believe God provides resources within the Christian faith and the Lutheran tradition to challenge the harmful beliefs and effects of patriarchy and sexism and to bring forth new ways of living. - 17) The ELCA teaches that God's Word of Law and Gospel speaks through the Scriptures.
-We also recognize that there are words and images, social patterns, and moral beliefs in the Scriptures that reflect values rooted in what today we call patriarchy and sexism.
+16) In faith, this church confesses that Christianity has been complicit in the sin of patriarchy and sexism through certain beliefs, practices, and aspects of its history.
+At the same time, we believe God provides resources within the Christian faith and the Lutheran tradition to challenge the harmful beliefs and effects of patriarchy and sexism and to bring forth new ways of living.

+161 17) The ELCA teaches that God's Word of Law and Gospel speaks through the Scriptures.
+162 We also recognize that there are words and images, social patterns, and moral beliefs in the 163 Scriptures that reflect values rooted in what today we call patriarchy and sexism.
 Some aspects of the Scriptures reflect the cultures and societies in which they arose.
 Their continued misuse contributes to maintaining hierarchies and patterns of inequity and harm.
-A Lutheran reading of the Scriptures through Christ, focused on the devotional, historical, literary, and theological aspects of texts, frees us from the harm of taking all the Scriptures only literally. - 18) The Christian theological tradition is full of ideas and teaching that can negatively or positively affect people.
-In particular, some doctrines affect our understanding of humanity and God more than others.
-Teachings about the cross and suffering, the image of God, the incarnation, the body of Christ, and the Trinity have sometimes been misused to support patriarchal beliefs, attitudes, church practices, behaviors, and structures.
-These teachings affect our use of language and our understandings of humanity and Christian ministry.
-At the same time, these doctrines can be liberating resources for healing the effects of the sins of patriarchy and sexism. - 19) The central Lutheran belief that we are justified by grace through faith empowers this church to challenge patriarchy and sexism, which devalue people according to sinful human standards.

-- 20) The Lutheran understanding of the sacraments of Baptism and Holy Communion, in which the Word of God is connected with tangible, physical elements, grounds efforts to prevent the harm that sexism and patriarchy cause to the bodies, minds, and spirits of human beings. - 21) The ELCA has identified sufficiency, sustainability, solidarity, and participation as the key principles for creating and supporting justice.
-This church commends these principles to create and support neighbor justice, specifically gender justice for the neighbor.
-Social and religious structures and institutions-including ideas, beliefs, religious teachings, laws, policies, practices, and language-must be assessed and should be guided by these principles. - 22) The ELCA recognizes that some progress has been made to address patriarchy and sexism and to reduce their effects; however, more effort is required.
-We believe that this church, together with many other partners, can identify and challenge the complexities of patriarchy and sexism and advance equity.
-Gender-based equity happens through beliefs and ideas that are gender just and through laws, policies, and practices that support an equitable common good-abundant life for all.

-IV.
-Response: The ELCA is called to new commitments and action as a church.
+A Lutheran reading of 165 the Scriptures through Christ, focused on the devotional, historical, literary, and theological 166 aspects of texts, frees us from the harm of taking all the Scriptures only literally.
+167 168 The Christian theological tradition is full of ideas and teaching that can negatively or 169 18) positively affect people.
+In particular, some doctrines affect our understanding of humanity and 170 God more than others.
+Teachings about the cross and suffering, the image of God, the 171 incarnation, the body of Christ, and the Trinity have sometimes been misused to support 172 patriarchal beliefs, attitudes, church practices, behaviors, and structures.
+These teachings affect 173 our use of language and our understandings of humanity and Christian ministry.
+At the same 174 time, these doctrines can be liberating resources for healing the effects of the sins of patriarchy 175 176 and sexism.
+177 The central Lutheran belief that we are justified by grace through faith empowers this 178 19) church to challenge patriarchy and sexism, which devalue people according to sinful human 179 standards.
+180 181 The Lutheran understanding of the sacraments of Baptism and Holy Communion, in 182 20) which the Word of God is connected with tangible, physical elements, grounds efforts to prevent 183 the harm that sexism and patriarchy cause to the bodies, minds, and spirits of human beings.
+184 185 186 21) The ELCA has identified sufficiency, sustainability, solidarity, and participation as the key principles for creating and supporting justice.5 This church commends these principles to 187 create and support neighbor justice, specifically gender justice for the neighbor.
+Social and 188 religious structures and institutions-including ideas, beliefs, religious teachings, laws, policies, 189 practices, and language-must be assessed and should be guided by these principles.
+190 191 192 22) The ELCA recognizes that some progress has been made to address patriarchy and sexism and to reduce their effects; however, more effort is required.
+We believe that this church, 193 together with many other partners, can identify and challenge the complexities of patriarchy and 194 195 sexism and advance equity.
+Gender-based equity happens through beliefs and ideas that are 196 gender just and through laws, policies, and practices that support an equitable common goodabundant life for all.
+197 198 IV.
+Response: 199 The ELCA is called to new commitments and action as a church.
+200 201 202 23) Propelled by these theological convictions and the robust resources of the Lutheran heritage, this church responds to God's call to justice with the following commitments to 203 204 promote and support action toward a more equitable life together in Christ.